 Funds Held in Trust by Others - The Foundation is the beneficiary of various trusts created by donors, the assets of which are not in the possession of the Foundation.
 Funds held in trust by others are recorded as assets and deferred inflows of resources and valued at their net present value (NPV) each year, which approximates fair value.
 Distributions from these trusts are recognized as contributions when received.
-The discount rate used was 7.32% and 6.77% for the years ended June 30, 2023 and 2022, respectively.
-This rate is calculated based on the current U.S. treasury rate for securities plus the risk premium rate.
+The discount rate used was 8.41% and 7.32% for the years ended June 30, 2024 and 2023, respectively.
+This rate is calculated based on the current U.S. treasury rate for securities plus a risk premium.